CalqueLoanword/books/05_Automatic_ThermalPower_Control.md

 On the Unit-1 Automatic thermal power regulator there are 2 modes of operation:

 - Absorber movement mode (LEFT BUTTON)
-    In this mode the automatic controller utilizes its authority over rodmovement.
+    In this mode the automatic controller utilizes its authority over rod movement.
 Inserting control rods to lengthen period and pulling control rods to shorten period.

 - Recirculation mode
     In recirculation mode the auto control utilizes its authority over pump speed of the 2 reactor recirculation pumps to increase or decrease the recirculation flow thus changing reactor power.